erl_eterm

 The UTF-8 variants were introduced in Erlang/OTP R16 and the

-string returned by ERL_ATOM_PTR(atom)
+string returned by ERL_ATOM_PTR(atom) was not

--terminated on older releases.
+NULL-terminated on older releases.

 Produces an Erlang binary object from a buffer containing a sequence of bytes.